Brown-headed Nuthatch Nest Boxes

 These nuthatch boxes are the same as bluebird boxes, except that the entry hole is smaller – 1 or 1 1/8 inches, compared to 1 1/2 inches for a bluebird box.
 Bluebird boxes can be adapted by attaching a metal excluder with a smaller entrance.
 Preferred locations are open edges near some cone-bearing pine trees.
 Several volunteers helped Lee with the installation, with special mention to 10-year-old Hunter Linde.

 Consider placing a nuthatch nest box in your own yard, as well.
 If you have a spare bluebird box, email email@example.com for a free excluder or purchase one for about $3.50 at Wild Birds Unlimited or Wright’s Backyard Birding Center.
-Also, you can buy bluebird boxes at these stores or at State Employees Credit Union, or you can build your own with plans available from Audubon or the Bluebird Society.
+Also, you can buy bluebird boxes at these stores or at State Employees Credit Union, or you can build your own with plans available here.
 Sign up at nestwatch.org and report what happens.
-With your permission, Audubon North Carolina would love to reproduce your photos or videos, too.
-Send them to Kim Brand.